fiedka/fiedka/README.md

 respective pages from the templates.
 However, you still need to manually add the links to `src/pages/index.jsx`.

-TODO: script to generate fixtures, autogenerate pages from fixtures
+TODO: autogenerate pages from fixtures

 ## FAQ